-For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.
+click here for the companion R script for this lecture.

-The difference is that we are no longer interested in the maximum likelihood estimate (MLE) and the properties of maximum likelihood estimators.
-Instead, we’re interested in using the likelihood function to update our degree of belief about all possible parameter values.
-Effectively, we want to obtain a joint probability distribution (called the joint posterior distribution) that reflects the probability of any given set of parameters being the true parameter value.
+Bayesian methods also use the curvature of the likelihood surface to make inference about parameter uncertainty.
+The difference is that we are no longer interested in the maximum likelihood estimate (MLE) or the asymptotic properties of maximum likelihood estimators.
+Instead, we’re interested in using the likelihood function to update our degree of belief about our parameter values.
+Effectively, we want to obtain a probability distribution (called the joint posterior) that reflects our updated beliefs about the plausibility of any given set of parameters after we observe the data.

 Play with binomial/beta (conjugate prior)